vampics/baseTemp/README.md

 `/static/` - (Optional) result folder with all compiled files but only for testing/creating without php.
 By default gulp browser-sync is rooted to this folder.
 Perfect to write or extend the frontend.

-You just can primary work in the build folder with all frontend files.
+You just can primary work in the src folder with all frontend files.